If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Tie your content to a cause.

-Content marketing today is more about the “why” and less about the “what,” and that trend will only increase in 2018.
+Content marketing today is more about the “why” and less about the “what,” and that trend will only increase.

 According to AdWeek, 49% of millennials will seek out brands that align with causes.
 This is more than any other generation.